noteflakes-music/lyp/docs/user-guide.md

 package@stable
 ```

-Version constraints specify a range of versions to use.
-Lyp currently supports two types of constraints:
+Version constraints specify a range of versions to use. lyp currently supports two types of constraints:

 - Optimistic constraint: `package>=0.1.0`, which means any version equal to or higher than 0.1.0.
 - Pessimistic constraint: `package~>0.1.0`, which means any version equal or higher than 0.1.0, and lower than 0.2.0.
 This type of constraint is useful for packages which follow the semantic versioning standard.